Boston Garden: Flaws

 The Garden's earlier Bulova-crafted "Sports Timer" game clock system using the typical analog dial-type game clock design of that era, said to have been installed at the Garden early in the 1940s, and essentially identical in appearance and function to the one used in the Chicago Stadium until September 1975, was removed and replaced by an all-digital-display unit created by the Day Sign Company of Toronto in time for the 1970 Stanley Cup playoffs, and remained in use until the Garden's closure.

 The Garden had no air conditioning, resulting in fog forming over the ice during some Bruins' playoff games.
 During Game 5 of the 1984 NBA Finals, the 97 F heat in the facility was so intense that oxygen tanks were provided to exhausted Lakers players.

 The Bruins' Stanley Cup finals appearances in 1988 and 1990 were both disrupted by power outages.
-On May 24, 1988, a 1930s vintage 4160V switchgear failed and the emergency generator did not start during Game 4 of the Finals between the Bruins and the Edmonton Oilers; the contest was replayed in Edmonton two days later.
+On May 24, 1988, a 1930s vintage 4160V switchgear failed and the emergency generator did not start during game four of the Finals between the Bruins and the Edmonton Oilers, causing the game to be suspended; game four was replayed in its entirety in Edmonton two days later.
 Two years later, on May 15, 1990, the lights went out during an overtime finals game between the same two teams.
 However, the lights were on an automatic timer and could be turned back on this time with the game ending with a 3–2 triple overtime win for the visiting Oilers.